 CURRENT: All payments made according to the payment schedule.
-ON-HOLD: Financial Aid or methods of payment in process.
-PAST DUE: Payment not made within the specified payment dates.
+ON-HOLD: Payment arrangements not currently satisfied.
+PAST DUE: Multiple payments not made within the specified payment dates.
 DELINQUENT: Account is past due with no satisfactory arrangements made with the Office of Student Accounts.